microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/strictPropertyInitialization.md

 display: "Strict Property Initialization"
 ---

-When set to true, TypeScript will raise an error when a class property was declared but not set during the constructor.
+When set to true, TypeScript will raise an error when a class property was declared but not set in the constructor.

 ```ts twoslash
 // @errors: 2564